Minimal networks for sensor counting problem using discrete Euler calculus: Reduction of points in acyclic sensor networks

-The proposition above and Proposition \ref{push} state that we can ignore down-beat points of an acyclic sensor network to enumerate targets.
+The above corollary states that we can ignore down-beat points of an acyclic sensor network to enumerate targets.
 However, does this also apply to weak down-beat points or more general $\chi$-points?
 In general, these points do not induce a map $P \to P \backslash \{x\}$ unlike a down-beat point.
-Now we propose the dual idea of pushforward.
+Now we propose the dual idea of pushforward, simply defined by composition.

 \begin{definition} For a map $f : P \to Q$ (not necessarily order preserving) between finite posets $P$ and $Q$ and a function $h$ on $Q$, the {\em pullback} $f^*h$ is a function on $P$ defined by the composition $h \circ f$. \end{definition}